CrlsMrls/learning-notes/kubernetes/05-observability-security-tools/01-audit-logs.md

 Because all requests must go through the API server, the audit logs provide a comprehensive view of all activities in the cluster.
 They can be crucial for tracking security incidents, allowing security teams to analyze logs to provide evidence of unauthorized actions.

-Note: Higher logging levels (especially `RequestResponse`) can increase disk usage and impact API server performance.
-It's recommended to log only sensitive actions at higher levels.

 ## Audit Policy